WORLD ROWING CUP SERIES

 2018 World Rowing Masters Regatta - Sarasota-Bradenton, USA

 The World Rowing Masters Regatta is held annually and open to rowers 27 years of age and older.
 Rowers race in age categories starting at 'A' for those with a minimum age of 27.
 The categories continue through to 'K' for crews with an average age of 85 or more.

 There is no progression system so a medal is awarded to the winner of each race.
 The event is held over four days with the final day including mixed crews.

 WORLD ROWING COASTAL CHAMPIONSHIPS

-2017 World Rowing Coastal Championships - Thonon, France
+2018 World Rowing Coastal Championships - TO BE ANNOUNCED SOON

 The World Rowing Coastal Championships is an annual event in which specifically designed coastal boats are raced.
 The course is a triangle shape with buoys for the crews to navigate.
 It is often held along a beach.
 There are no lanes.
 The event takes place usually in October and is held over three days.

 2020 Olympic Games Regatta - Tokyo, Japan

 The Olympic Games happens every four years and includes rowing.
 The International Olympic Committee (IOC) sets a quota of 550 athletes competing in the 14 boat classes.
 This quota means that the World Rowing Federation carries out qualification regattas.
 The main qualification regatta is the World Rowing Championships that is held in the year prior to the Olympic Games.
 There is also continental qualification regattas for Africa, Asia/Oceania, Latin America and European.
 A final qualification regatta is held about three months before the Olympic Games.

 The Olympic regatta follows a progression system of heats through to finals and is held over eight days in the first week of the Olympic Games.